ycnnn/lab_automation/Keithley/README.md

 - Install Python and the dependencies (NumPy, Pandas, Matplotlib, PyVISA).
 - Record the USB addresses of two Keithley SMUs, as `gate_address` and `drain_address`.
 They should look similar to `USB0::0x0XXX::0x2450::XXXXXXXX::INSTR`.
 - Update the USB addresses in `script.py`.
 - Initialize TSP-Link.
-For each Keithley,press MENU, click Communication, go to the TSP-Link tab, select node number as follows, and click Initialize.
+For each Keithley, press the MENU button, click Communication, go to the TSP-Link tab, select node number as follows, and click Initialize.
+This needs to be done before running the script.
   - For the SMU to be used as the gate, set the node number as 1.
   - For the SMU to be used as the drain, set the node number as 2.